 The concerns for the environmental management of Antarctica is how to make good past damage and how to reduce the current and future impacts.

-The main threats facing Antarctica can be summarized as:
+The main threats facing Antarctica can be summarized as: (in no particular order)

 1 - Global warming, resulting in a loss of sea ice and land-based ice, this is greatest long-term threat to the region.
 Already some ice shelves have collapsed and ice slopes and glaciers have retreated.
 Oceanic acidification (from extra dissolved carbon dioxide) is already leading to the loss of some marine snails thought to have a significant part to play in the oceanic carbon cycle.
 The breeding populations and ranges of some penguin species have already been altered.

 2 - Increased tourism, with the accompanying pollutants that accompany ships and aircraft, the possibility of oil spills and the effect of lots of people and infrastructure on wildlife and the wider environment.